spid3r007/loopback.io/pages/en/lb4/Testing-Your-Extensions.md

 project was created using the CLI.

 ### Manual Setup - Using Mocha
-- Install `mocha` by running `npm i mocha`.
+- Install `mocha` by running `npm i --save-dev mocha`.
 This will save the package in `package.json` as well.
 - In `package.json` add under `scripts` the following:
 `test: npm run build && mocha --recursive ./dist/test`